shivanshsingh369/GROW-INTERN/README.md

 ## Usage

-Feel free to explore the tasks and projects in this repository.
-You can clone this repository to your local machine using the following command:
+Feel free to explore the tasks and projects in this repository. (https://github.com/shivanshsingh369/GROW-INTERN/tree/main/GROW%20INTERN)

 For each task, you will find detailed instructions and explanations in their respective folders.

 ## Contributing

 I'm open to feedback and collaboration.
-If you have suggestions for improvements or would like to collaborate on a project. (https://github.com/shivanshsingh369/GROW-INTERN/tree/main/GROW%20INTERN). [contact me](#contact).
+If you have suggestions for improvements or would like to collaborate on a project. [contact me](#contact).

 ## Contact